joostvdg/keep-watching/docs/spring-boot-2-upgrade.md

 * update parent pom to Spring Boot 2.7.18
 * update Java version to 17
+* replace the oauth configuration in application.yml with the new configuration

 ### Upgrade Spring Security to 5.8